SanJSp/sanjsp/README.md

 ## Currently working on 💾

-- The repository guide https://github.com/hpi-epic/repositoryguide -> check it out on [repositorygui.de](http://repositorygui.de/)
+- A miro exercise generator (unfortunately private) -> check it out on [hpistudios.com](https://frontend-hpistudios-exercise.herokuapp.com/?exercise=1)
+- [TimeCapsule](https://github.com/emsbe/TimeCapsule): An MVP for a future mobile app to store your daily memories and receive a printed book of them in the end

 ## My Stats